A dynamic network model of societal complexity and resilience inspired by Tainter's theory of collapse: Introduction

-Contemporary evidence for complexity gains in specialization and differentiation of social roles as well as technical abilities are the decrease of labour in the agricultural sector and increase of the finance and communication sectors in the 20th century, while simultaneously efficiency in primary sectors was increased \citep{Feinstein.1999}.
-Another example for complexity increase is a rising bureaucracy burden in cancer research (formalities, regulations of opening studies).
-The added complexity diminishes ROIs of research, thus resulting in reduced innovativeness in this field \citep{Steensma.2014}. \citet{Hall.2009} estimates the energy return on investment (EROI) of a sustainable society to be well above 3:1, which can be interpreted as a proxy for complexity.
-Despite these examples, overall empirical evidence for societal complexity and its change over time is scarce, although it seems ubiquitous in our lives.
+Contemporary evidence for complexity gains in specialization and differentiation of social roles as well as technical abilities are the decline of labor in the agricultural sector and increase of the financial and communications sectors in the 20th century, while productivity in primary sectors increased \citep{Feinstein.1999}.
+Further evidence of complexity increase is the growing burden of bureaucracy.
+In the U.S., the number of administrative regulations increased linearly from 1950--2000 by approximately 2500 pages per year \citep{Coglianese.2002}.
+For example, in cancer research, complexity is introduced by formalities or regulations for opening trials.
+Such complexity increments diminish the returns on investment (ROI) of research, resulting in reduced innovativeness in the field \citep{Steensma.2014}. \citet{Hall.2009} estimates the energy return on investment (EROI) of a sustainable society to be well above 3:1, which can be interpreted as a proxy for complexity.
+Despite these examples, overall empirical evidence on societal complexity and its change over time is scarce, even though it seems ubiquitous in our lives.

-Mathematical models and simulations are important tools to study the implications of theories of collapse and resilience and to test competing hypotheses.
+Mathematical models and simulations are important tools for exploring the implications of different theories of collapse and resilience and for testing competing hypotheses about the processes underlying the dynamics of societal complexity and collapse.
 In the archaeological domain, agent-based models are employed to understand the interaction of water and land-use change \citep{Barton.2010} or to compare trajectories of biocultural evolution \citep{Barton.2012}.
-Dynamical systems models are frequently employed to model socio-ecological-systems \citep{Kohler.2007, Ostrom.2009, Schlueter.2012}.
-Examples include a resource economics model of collapse of the Rapa Nui population \citep{Brander.1998} or an exploration of vulnerabilities in forager-resource systems \citep{Freeman.2012}.
-More recently, \citet{Motesharrei.2014} develop a dynamical systems model to study trajectories to collapse in a coupled hierarchical consumer resource system.
-Similarly, \citet{Nitzbon.2017} employed a model of coupled carbon, population and capital stocks to identify preconditions of collapse and sustainability.
+Dynamical systems models are frequently employed to model small-scale social-ecological systems \citep{Kohler.2007, Ostrom.2009, Schlueter.2012}.
+Examples include a resource economics model of the collapse of the Rapa Nui population \citep{Brander.1998} or an exploration of vulnerabilities in forager-resource systems \citep{Freeman.2012}.
+More recently, \citet{Motesharrei.2014} have developed a dynamical systems model to study trajectories to collapse in a coupled hierarchical consumer-resource system.
+Similarly, stylized models of coupled carbon, population, and capital stocks have been used on a planetary scale to identify preconditions for societal collapse and sustainability and their implications for World-Earth system resilience~\citep{Nitzbon.2017,anderies2023modeling}.